fz16336/Robotic-Automation/README.md

 - train object detection and recognition for common household items

 ## Future Tasks
-- Pick-and-sort: recognising different objects
+- Pick-and-sort: recognising different objects and move them corresponding to their labels.

 ## References